 If the Manager Override use case returns with approval, the system returns to the Previous Transaction Not Already Captured alternate flow where the system calls the external transaction lookup service.

 If the Manager Override use case returns without approval, the system returns to the previous screen.

+Skip PSP PRP Validation Alternate Flow

+System prompts for covered item.

+Operator enters an item, use case ends and system associates the warranty item to the entered item with no validation and returns to the Sell Warranty use case where the system prompts for customer information.

 Post Condition